 HISTORY OF LIFE.
 A course presenting some fundamentals of plate tectonics, using this information to reconstruct past environments and past geographies.
 The development of life on earth is reviewed from an historical perspective, emphasizing faunal and floral changes, the processes of extinction and recovery, and the phylogeny of major groups of organisms.
 Prerequisites: Biology 110, 151, 202, 203.

 BIOLOGY 363.
 (4)

-HUMAN EVOLUTION.
+HUMAN EVOLUTION/ANTHROPOLOGY.
 An introductory survey course (with laboratory) in paleoanthropology, examining the origins and relationships of humans to ancestral primates and exploring various stages along the transition from the earliest hominids to modern Homo sapiens.
 The course considers all evidence-fossil, genetic, behavioral, archaeological-that bears on the subject of human evolution, and investigates a variety of topics, such as classification of humans into "races" and the roles of cloning and stem cells in the future of our species.
 Prerequisites: Biology 110, 151, and 201 or 202.
 Offered: fall semester of even-numbered years.